tastyigniter/docs/extend/widgets.md

 }
 ```

 The widget class must implement a `render()` method that returns the widget's markup.
-In this example, the `makePartial()` method will scan the extension's `resources/views/widgets`  or `resources/views` directory to render the `mywidget.blade.php` view file.
+In this example, the `makePartial()` method will scan the `resources/views/widgets` or `resources/views` directory of an extension to render the `mywidget.blade.php` view file.
 The `$vars` property is used to pass data to the view file.
 Alternatively you may pass the variables to the second parameter of the `makePartial()` method:

 ```php
 return $this->makePartial('mywidget', ['var' => 'value']);